What the heck are organic acids?

 Don’t fret.
 Many people don’t know what organic acids are or have even heard of them before.

-When brewin’ Remedy, it’s not just magic that leads to a delicious drink with no sugar, but fermentation science!
+When brewin’ Remedy Kombucha, it’s not just magic that leads to a delicious no sugar drink, it’s fermentation science!
 You see, the live culture is what consumes all the sugar, but in the process it doesn’t just disappear, it gets converted into organic acids, also known as short-chain fatty acids, the very same kind produced by our own gut bacteria to aid important body processes.

 Provide an energy source for the good bacteria in your gut

 Stabilize blood sugar levels

 Prevent overgrowth of bad bugs in your gut

 What organic acids will you find in a Remedy Kombucha?

 In every 8.5 oz of Remedy Kombucha, you will enjoy 0.5g of naturally occurring organic acids.

 How can you tell if your kombucha is chock-full of organic acids?